 Windows Vista uses a service called Volume Shadow Copy Service which is turned on by default on all versions of Windows Vista.

 The service created shadow copies of files from time to time in Windows Vista.
 These previous versions of files is a basic protection against file damages, accidental deletions, successful malware attacks, file corruption, and any other form of changes to files that you want undone.

 The system is linked to the System Restore process, and files stored as shadow copies are deleted when the number of shadow copies exceeds 64, or when the allocated disk space for the feature is used up.

-On the downside the ability to restore files using the Volume Shadow Copy Service is only available for Windows Vista Ultimate, Enterprise and Business editions.
+On the downside the ability to restore files using the Volume Shadow Copy Service is only available in Windows Vista Ultimate, Enterprise and Business editions officially.